 Osino started work on the Goldkuppe project towards the end of 2016.
-When the project was acquired from Helio Resources, there was an inherited drill programme in place to drill out the central portion of the target with a view to assembling an initial resource.
-After 25 holes, Osino decided to curtail the drill programme as it became apparent that the historical understanding of the mineralisation and structure was poor and that further work was required before an effective drill-out could take place.
+When the project was acquired from Helio Resources, there was a proposed drill programme in place to drill out the central portion of the target with a view to assembling an initial resource – see Figure 1.
+After 25 holes, Osino decided to curtail the drill programme, as it became apparent that the historical understanding of the mineralization and structure was poor, and that further work was required before an effective drill-out could take place.

-During 2017, all historical core and chips were re-logged and a simpler more coherent geological model was put in place.
+During 2017, all historical core and chips were re-logged, and a simpler more coherent geological model was put in place.
 Structural interpretation was carried out on the core and at surface.
-A highly detailed surface map was compiled and first-pass Leapfrog modelling carried out.
+Detailed surface mapping was carried out (Figure 2) and a first-pass 3-dimensional geological model produced.

-In November 2017, the Goldkuppe extensions were drilled at North End, Calidus, Spang and Oasis with a total of 24 RC holes for 2,569mm.
-These targets are all based on surface geochemistry and rock chip sampling of gossans at surface.
-Drill results are currently awaited.
+In Q4 2017, the Goldkuppe extensions were drilled at North End, Calidus, Spang, Oasis and Wedge with a total of 28 RC holes for 2991m.
+These targets were all located on anomalous surface geochemistry and rock chip sampling of gossans at surface.
+See Figure 2.